BSDExabio/OpenMDlr-amber/README.md

 2    GLN    PSI    123.26    153.26
 ```

 ### Output: ###
 Files that are shared between all folding simulations are written to the top output directory (specified by the "name" parameter).
-This includes files created for and output by tleap, copies of the user-specified restraint files, and sander-ready input files.
+This includes files created for and output by tleap, copies of the user-specified restraint files, sander-ready input files, and final result files.

 Each independent run of folding simulation has output written to its own directory (named run_x, where x is the zero-filled integer associated with the run), within which simulation output files are written.
-Specifically, a trajectory file (extension .nc; netcdf file format), a restart structure (extension .rst; netcdf file format), a mdinfo file that contains real-time summary information (no extension), an simulation output file (extension .out), and a final folded structure (extension .pdb).
+Specifically, a trajectory file (extension .nc; netcdf file format), a restart structure (extension .rst; netcdf file format), a mdinfo file that contains real-time summary information (no extension), a simulation output file (extension .out), a final folded structure (extension .pdb), a data file containing the Ramachandran dihedral values for the final structure (extension .dat), and a data file containing certain energetic values that are used to rank folded structures (extension .dat).

 **Viewing Folding Trajectories:**